 In Year 7 the pupils have the opportunity to:

-In Year 8 the pupils build on their skills already learnt as their learning objectives progress and explore the areas of:
+In Year 8 the pupils build on their skills already learnt and study:

 In Year 9 the pupils further develop their English skills through exploring:

-- Travel Writing, examining the language devices and descriptive techniques employed by travel writers.
+• Pre and Post 1914 Travel Writing articles, examining the language devices and descriptive techniques employed by travel writers across time.

-- WW1 Poetry, this time focusing on a close study of poetical techniques, language and its intended effect on the reader.
+• World War 1 Poetry, which focuses on a close study of poetic techniques, language and its intended effect on the reader.

-- Shakespeare’s play Macbeth where emphasis will be placed on analysing the play in its social and historical context.
+• Shakespeare’s play Macbeth where emphasis will be placed on analysing the play within its social and historical context.

 This curriculum allows the pupils to fully engage in every aspect of the English Curriculum and provides a wide and varied approach to exploring the different aspects of reading, writing and speaking and listening through interactive opportunities and resources which are available to them.